-Earlier in 2019, news of a 16-year-old boy falling critically ill after he took what was believed to be high-purity ecstasy.
+Earlier in 2019, news surfaced of a 16-year-old boy falling critically ill after he took what was believed to be high-purity ecstasy.
 The story started circulating on New Year’s Eve.
-This leads the local police department to issue strict notices against the consumption of ecstasy matching the description of pills seized from the scene.
+This lead the local police department to issue strict notices against the consumption of ecstasy matching the description of pills seized from the scene.

 Besides alarming news, several recent studies regarding the use of ecstasy from the last couple of years have elicited concerning results.
 Ecstasy-related deaths are found to be at a record high.
 What’s interesting is the fact that over time, ecstasy-users tended to be older, aged 26 to 34 years, more educated and less likely to report lower income.

 What is ecstasy?

 Chemically similar to both stimulants and hallucinogens, 3, 4-Methylenedioxymethamphetamine (MDMA) is a synthetic drug that alters mood and perception.
 It has the potential to elicit feelings of increased energy, pleasure, emotional warmth and disturbed sensory and time perception.

 MDMA was initially popular in the nightclub scene and raves, but the influence of this drug now touches a broader range of people, popularly known as Ecstasy or Molly.